UCSD-E4E/website2.0/projects/projects.md

    text: "Using drone footage and computer vision to track baboon troop movement in the plains of the Laikipia Plateau in Kenya"
    link: "/baboons-on-the-move"
  - project_name: "Aqua3D"
-   photo: "assets/fishsense/about_fishsense.jpg"
+   photo: assets/fishsense/2023-07-17_nathan_fishsense_lite.jpg
-   text: "Developing underwater depth cameras which can be used in down-stream applications in collaboration with the Scripps Institute of Oceanography and the FishSense project.
+   text: "Developing underwater depth cameras which can be used in applications in collaboration with the Scripps Institute of Oceanography and FishSense."
    link: "/aqua3d"
  - project_name: "FishSense"
    photo: "assets/fishsense/about_fishsense.jpg"